IBM/netezza-utils/bnr-utils/nz_s3Connector/README.txt

          -npshost <name>

-            host name  [NZ_HOST]
+            Host name  [NZ_HOST]

          -backupset ID

-            specify a backupset ID, as displayed in the backup history report.
+            Specify a backupset ID, as displayed in the backup history report.
             If omitted then all the files from the directory would be uploaded/downloaded

          -upload|download

-            specify whether the files needs to be uploaded/downloaded to/from aws s3 or IBM cloud
+            Specify whether the files needs to be uploaded/downloaded to/from aws s3 or IBM cloud

 Examples: